 Saving the Lives of Mothers and Newborns in the La Libertad Region of Peru

-The goal of Pathfinder’s maternal and newborn work is to develop a replicable continuum of care model so that mothers and their newborns have access to help and information at every point—from the household to the hospital—and then safely home.
 In Peru, Pathfinder works closely with the Peruvian Ministry of Health to improve mother and newborn health and reduce maternal mortality in La Libertad region of Peru.
 In 2011, La Libertad had the second highest number of maternal deaths in Peru and continues to face challenges to maternal health today.

-Because sustainability is crucial to the project's success, Pathfinder works closely with the Ministry of Health, the National Strategy on Sexual and Reproductive Health and the Health Department of the Region of La Libertad, the Regional Government of La Libertad and the Peruvian Society of Obstetrics and Gynecology to promote a concerted and sustained action to address maternal death in this region of Peru.
+Because sustainability is crucial to the project's success, Pathfinder works closely with the Ministry of Health, the National Strategy on Sexual and Reproductive Health and the Health Department of the Region of La Libertad, the Regional Government of La Libertad, and the Peruvian Society of Obstetrics and Gynecology to promote a concerted and sustained action to address maternal death in this region of Peru.

-Pathfinder aims to achieve the following objectives:
+Pathfinder is working to achieve the following objectives:

 This project advanced the promotion of respiratory health and the prevention of TB among government authorities, educational institutions, teachers, and students.